 How can educators promote responsible AI use while improving student learning and reducing grading workload?

-Join Robert Carey, Lecturer of Political Science at Clemson University, on June 19, 2026 at 11:00 AM EST for a practical workshop on using peer feedback, ethical AI practices, and scalable assessment design to create more engaging learning experiences.
+In this workshop, Robert Carey, Senior Lecturer of Political Science at Clemson University, joined us for a practical workshop on using peer feedback, ethical AI practices, and scalable assessment design to create more engaging learning experiences.
+Drawing from his classroom experience, Robert shared how he uses the Kritik Toolkit to strengthen student accountability, encourage critical thinking, and help students learn from one another.

-Drawing from his classroom experience, Robert will share how he uses the Kritik Toolkit to strengthen student accountability, encourage critical thinking, and help students learn from one another.
-You'll discover how structured peer review and authorship transparency can improve feedback quality, support academic integrity, and provide meaningful insights into student learning, while reducing your grading burden.
+In this recording, you will discover how structured peer review and authorship transparency can improve feedback quality, support academic integrity, and provide meaningful insights into student learning, while reducing your grading burden.

 Key Points: